noobiecoder1942/xeneta-rates-task/README.md

 ## Approximate Time Spent
 * Core (Flask App and SQL query): 4 hours
 * Extras (PEP8 style checks, Unit tests, Docker and Docker Compose): 4 hours

+## Data definition

+A database dump is provided that includes the following information:

+### Ports

+Information about ports, including:

+* 5-character port code
+* Port name
+* Slug describing which region the port belongs to

+### Regions

+A hierarchy of regions, including:

+* Slug - a machine-readable form of the region name
+* The name of the region
+* Slug describing which parent region the region belongs to

+Note that a region can have both ports and regions as children, and the region tree does not have a fixed depth.

+### Prices

+Individual daily prices between ports, in USD.

+* 5-character origin port code
+* 5-character destination port code
+* The day for which the price is valid
+* The price in USD